Lenovo Smart Display (8 ″ and 10 ″) review: Google Assistant with display - is that possible?

 The shell of the Lenovo Smart Display's packaging looks pretty simple.
 A picture of the device, some labels, a few logos and lots of white areas.
 A more typical look.
 If you pull the box with the contents out of the outer shell and fold it open, the smart display wrapped in a film is immediately visible.
 Lenovo also includes a charger with its own plug and operating instructions.

-The first setup takes place in the Google Home app, which is available for download in the App Store and Play Store. during this Prozesses, the devices connect to the home WLAN, your own Google account, the multimedia services you have subscribed to and the Google Photos library if you want to see your recordings on the start screen - more on that later.
-Before it can finally start, the device pulls a few updates from the Internet.
-After about 15 minutes it is Procedar finished.
+The initial setup takes place in the Google Home app, which is available for download from the App Store and Play Store.
+During this process, the devices connect to the home Wi-Fi, your own Google account, the subscribed multimedia services and the Google Photos library if you want to see your photos on the home screen - more on that later.
+Before you can finally get started, the device downloads a few updates from the Internet.
+The procedure is complete after around 15 minutes.

 Design and workmanship